monistowl/sol-commons/README.md

 Sol Commons ports the analytical Commons Stack toolkit ([commonsstack.org][1]) into Solana.
 At its heart are

 1. **Augmented Bonding Curve (ABC)** – a smart-market maker whose pricing curve sends every contribution into a Reserve Pool for liquidity and a Funding Pool that is immediately spendable by the commons.
-Buyers mint tokens along the curve, contributors join hatches via allowlists, and every exit returns an exit tribute to the funding pool so the system is self-sustaining.citeturn0search0
+Buyers mint tokens along the curve, contributors join hatches via allowlists, and every exit returns an exit tribute to the funding pool so the system is self-sustaining.
-2. **Conviction Voting** – a continuous governance flow where people lock Commons tokens behind proposals and conviction accumulates proportional to time held; the commons only spends treasury funds once accumulated conviction crosses an adaptive threshold, aligning incentives between contributors and fund recipients.citeturn0search2turn0search4
+2. **Conviction Voting** – a continuous governance flow where people lock Commons tokens behind proposals and conviction accumulates proportional to time held; the commons only spends treasury funds once accumulated conviction crosses an adaptive threshold, aligning incentives between contributors and fund recipients.
-3. **Commons Assembly/Connected services** – off-chain tools (Praise/Tokenlog/Simulator) surface community recognition, GitHub issue prioritization, and parameter kits that feed into the on-chain ABC + Conviction Voting loop to fund real-world public goods via the commons treasury.citeturn0search2
+3. **Commons Assembly/Connected services** – off-chain tools (Praise/Tokenlog/Simulator) surface community recognition, GitHub issue prioritization, and parameter kits that feed into the on-chain ABC + Conviction Voting loop to fund real-world public goods via the commons treasury.

 ### What this repo provides